tjrules/simpsons-trivia/readme.md

 Your app must:

 - Your game should have two pages: a landing page and a game page
-- Use only jQuery for DOM manipulation
+- Use only **jQuery** for DOM manipulation
-- Deploy your game online to GitHub pages
+- Deploy your game online to both **CodePen** and **GitHub pages**
-- Include at least one CSS transition fired by a DOM event
+- Include at least one **CSS transition** fired by a DOM event
-- Create a landing page that includes a form
-- Use your form to collect information about the user and display that information on the game page; be sure to add things to your form, if needed, like buttons, sliders, checkboxes, radio buttons, etc.
+- Include at least one **form** which collects information about the user and display that information on the game page; be sure to add things to your form, if needed, like buttons, sliders, checkboxes, radio buttons, etc.
 - Style your form, landing page, and game page with class-based CSS (no inline styles)
-- Include a media query for a tablet to make your pages responsive
+- Include a **media query** for a tablet to make your pages responsive
 - Use flexbox to lay out your game
 - **Create and get approval for a wireframe for your game page**
 - Comment your code appropriately